 Spotted Tail Lode is 10.33 acres adjacent to the Panama-Principal parcel.
 This property was purchase by the Trust in 2019.
-Some complications with the title are being worked through and the property is slated to transfer to the U.S. Forest Service by the end of 2022.
+Some complications with the title are being worked through before the property is transferred to the U.S. Forest Service.

 We need your help to accomplish this goal

 The Wilderness Land Trust needs to raise $350,000.
 Extensive staff time and due diligence is required to acquire and transfer each parcel.
 As such, 85 percent of each contribution will be used to cover the cost of land acquisition.
 The remaining 15 percent will go towards legal work, surveys, title work, field visits, and contract negotiations, among other things.

 Thank you for your consideration.
-With your generous support today, 463 acres will soon be protected forever.
+With your generous support today, hundreds of acres will soon be protected forever.